stjude/ChIPseqSpikeInFree/README.md

 |INPUT1.bam     | WT    | INPUT    | black | fail: complete loss, input or poor enrichment  | NA    |  0.2,0.186004756296883,0.7,0.939609844438727   |
 |INPUT2.bam     | K27M  | INPUT    | grey  | fail: complete loss, input or poor enrichment  | NA    |  0.15,0.0674970364013752,0.35,0.84757601454149 |

-- COLOR: defines color for each sample in output curve `*_distribution.pdf`
+- COLOR: defines color for each sample in cumulative distribution curve `*_distribution.pdf`
 - QC: quality control testing.
 QC failure indicates poor or no enrichment.
 - SF: scaling factor.
 Only sample that passes QC will be given a SF and NA indicates sample with poor enrichment.
 Input sample is not required for SF calculation.
 Larger scaling factor could associated with a global loss of histone marks.
 For example, H3K27me3 is globally decreased in H3.3 K27M cells compared to WT  (SF, 5.47 vs 1).
-- TURNS: the coordinates of two turning points [Xa, Ya, Xb, Yb] for slope-based SF calculation.
+- TURNS: the coordinates of two turning points [Xa, Ya, Xb, Yb] detected in cumulative distribution plot (proportion of reads below CPMW cutoffs) for slope-based SF calculation.

 ## Notes